 Status: The English department did establish a small computerized writing lab within the Learning Center.
-(5-105D) Although better than nothing, this facility is small, contains only 12 computers, and is located in a challenging teaching environment (i.e. within the Learning Center).
-In addition, as of 2003, this space was no longer available to the English department, and was returned to the Learning Center.
-Cañada College received funding to begin constructing a new Library/Learning Center within the next few years and the English department is actively advocating for at least one computerized classroom within that structure.
-If this does not occur, we will begin seeking alternative revenue sources to fund this important teaching classroom.
+Though better than nothing, this facility is small, contains only 12 computers, and is located in a challenging teaching environment (i.e. within the Learning Center).
+Cañada College received funding to begin constructing a new Library/Learning Center within the next few years and the English department is actively advocating for sufficient computerized classroom space within that structure.